-Now that you have a better understanding of what all the different functions of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete posts.
+Now that you know more about what all the different functions and features of the Table of Posts are and how they work, the next step is to learn how to edit and delete posts in WordPress.

 - WordPress Posts & Pages

-- How To Create A New Post In WordPress
+- How To Create A New WP Post

-- WordPress Content Protection For Posts And Pages
+- WordPress Content Protection For Pages And Posts

-- Web Site Traffic Blueprint Part Four – How To Attract More Traffic For Your Business With WordPress
+- Web Traffic Blueprint Part Four – How To Create A Traffic-Getting Machine

-This is the end of section 1 of this tutorial.
+This is the end of part 1 of this tutorial.

-Was this post useful?
-If so, please consider using the social links below and share this article with other bloggers.
+Have you found this article useful?
+Please use the social buttons below and share this post with other online users.